 Introducing aphids to a weak plant is a surefire way to ensure its death since these soft-bodied pests multiply almost explosively.
 Once they show up, they are very difficult to get rid of.

 That being said, having an aphid-free garden or balcony is not entirely desirable: As a source of food for beneficial insects, aphids play an important role in the ecosystem.
 Experience shows that aphid infestation is most severe in spring and early summer.
-However, the more active the predators become, the fewer of these pests you’ll naturally find.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+However, the more active the predators become, the fewer of these pests you’ll naturally find.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?